 BullionVault is the world’s largest online investment gold service.
 Bars are stored in recognised bullion storage facilities in Zurich, London, New York, Toronto, and Singapore (you choose where to store).
 You can buy and sell any amount from 1 gram with low transaction commissions and storage fees.
 Gold bought at BullionVault is vaulted gold (also called allocated gold), so the gold is 100% outright owned by the gold investor.
 I have had an account with BullionVault since 2006.

-Vaultoro is a vaulted gold service where you can buy and sell gold with bitcoin.
+Vaultoro is a vaulted gold service where you can buy gold with bitcoin.
 The bullion is 100% allocated gold secured under your name, as your property, held off Vaultoro’s balance sheet.
 I have also opened an account here.

 Credit cards are useful as an instant line of credit for emergencies or a tight cash flow situation, but they are expensive if you don’t manage them right.